 Once they’re verified, new investors are strongly encouraged to attend a virtual new investor orientation session.
 CrowdStreet generally offers these 50-minute sessions on a weekly basis.

 3. Create an Investing Entity

 CrowdStreet recommends that each new investor set up an investing entity before submitting their first offer.
 Investors may invest as individuals (using their personal funds) or through:

 The process for creating and registering an entity with CrowdStreet is straightforward but does vary by entity type.
 CrowdStreet’s guide to creating an investing entity has more detail.

 CrowdStreet has some compelling advantages for investors seeking exposure to the commercial real estate market.
 In particular, it offers investors multiple ways to invest in real estate, including options for more hands-off investors, and thoroughly evaluates opportunities before offering them on its marketplace.

-CrowdStreet has funded more than 500 commercial real estate investments, gathered more than $2 billion in investment capital, distributed more than $240 million to its investors, and successfully realized (exited) more than 50 deals.
+- Broad Range of Deal Types, Asset Types, and Geographies.
+CrowdStreet has funded more than 500 commercial real estate investments, gathered more than $3 billion in investment capital, distributed more than $500 million to its investors, and successfully realized (exited) more than 50 deals.
 Needless to say, it’s a robust, well-established platform that’s committed to serving current and prospective investors well.